GanchianEverywhere/ganch-trash/README.md

 Throw away any items you want
 Close the stash
 Re-open the stash twice to make sure the items are gone forever

+Note: There might be an error in your console for qb-inventory, but ignore it, or fix it if you know how